dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-Then `test` is the category name (from file name) for three rules, and apply different `id` for each rule, they are `heading`, `code` and `hello`.
+`test` is the category name (_taken from file name_) for three rules.
+A different identifier is applied for each rule - `heading`, `code` and `hello`.

-When you build document with this template, all rules will be active when `disable` property is `false`.
+When you build your documentation with this template, all aforementioned rules will be active when the `disable` property is set to `false`.

 ### Config rules

-Some rules need to be enabled/disabled in some special document project.

-For example, `hello` rule is not required for most project, but for a special project, we want to enable it.
+Some rules need to be enabled or disabled in certain documentation projects.
+For example, the `hello` rule might not be required for most of your projects, but for others it might be necessary.

-We need to modify `md.style` file in this document project with following content:
+To configure this scenario, you will need to modify the `md.style` file in your document project with the following settings:

 ```json
 {